Italian Mushroom Cultivation for over 50 years

 From the earth to the table

-Our mushrooms are born and grow in Italy traceability system in the agri -food chain.
+Our mushrooms are born and grown in Italy with a traceability system in the agri-food supply chain.

-We take care of it by mainly using physical and biological systems for the defense against parasites and weeds, in compliance with Italian legislation which is the most severe and advanced in Europe.
+They are cared for using primarily physical and biological systems for pest and infestation control, in compliance with Italian legislation, which is the most stringent and advanced in Europe.

-We only use renewed soil in any cultivation and composed of organic raw material , biodegradable and controlled .
+We use exclusively renewed soil in each cultivation, composed of organic, biodegradable, and controlled raw materials.

-Funeral community analysis associated with the growth substrates of the Pleurotus, experimental tests of fighting " Green Mould Disease " and definition of a control protocol.
+Analysis of the fungal community associated with the growth substrates of Pleurotus, experimental trials for controlling “green mould disease” and the definition of a control protocol.

 Unmistakable taste